ketronkowski/embabel-agent/README.md

     - Making applications more manageable and robust, enabling a workflow manager to control their execution and retry operations while maintaining previous state
     - Enhancing safety through the ability to apply guardrails in many places
-- _Why do we need an agent framework for the JVM when solutions exist in Python?_: While this space is presently better developed in Python (or even TypeScript), it's early and there's plenty of room for novel and potentially superior approaches.
-The key adjacency is often not the LLM--which is a simple HTTP call away--but existing code and infrastructure assets that are more likely on the JVM than in Python.
+- _Why do we need an agent framework for the JVM when solutions exist in Python?_: While agent frameworks initially appeared predominantly Python, it's early and there's plenty of room for novel and superior approaches.
+The key adjacency is not the LLM--which is a simple HTTP call away--but existing code and infrastructure assets that are more valuable on the JVM than in Python.
 - _Why not use just Spring AI?_ Spring AI is great.
 We build on it, and embrace the Spring component model.
 However, we believe that most applications should work with higher level APIs.
 An analogy: Spring AI exists at the level of the Servlet API, while Embabel is more like Spring MVC.